y-jenniges/fish_detection/MarOMarker/README.md

 open **documentation/build/index.html**.
 If you change code, please maintain the comments in the code and update the documentation.
-For building the docs, navigate to the documentation directory and run **make html**.
+For building the docs, navigate to the documentation directory and run (possibly first **make clean** to clean up old build, then)
+**make html**.